Jill Schoelen: Career

 In 2009, she released her debut album, Kelly’s Smile, a jazz album that is composed of songs related to her childhood friend, Kelly Troup, who grew up across the street from Schoelen.

 Personal life

 Schoelen was born in Burbank, California.
 She dated Keanu Reeves during the time they starred in Babes in Toyland (1986).
 She was engaged to Brad Pitt for three months in 1989.
-In 1993, Schoelen married film composer Anthony Marinelli, and soon after retired from her acting career to be a stay-at-home mother.
-Schoelen and Marinelli have two sons.
+In 1993, Schoelen married film composer Anthony Marinelli, and soon after retired from her acting career to be a stay-at-home mother for her two sons with Marinelli.